xvik/dropwizard-guicey/src/doc/docs/getting-started.md

     ```java
     .modules(new SampleModule(), new SampleModule())
     ```
     Only one module will be registered.
-This is intentional restriction to simplify bundles usage.
+This is intentional restriction to simplify bundles usage (to let you register common modules in different bundles and be sure that only one instance will be used).

 In some cases, it could be desired to use different instances of the same module:
 ```java